GoogleChrome/web.dev/src/site/content/en/learn/css/typography/index.md

 Use [`text-align`](https://developer.mozilla.org/docs/Web/CSS/text-align) to specify the horizontal alignment of text in a block or table-cell element.
 This property accepts the keyword values `left`, `right`, `start`, `end`, `center`, `justify`, and `match-parent`.

-`left` and `right` align the text to the left and right sides of the block, respectively.
+The values `left` and `right` align the text to the left and right sides of the block, respectively.

-`start` and `end` represent the location of the start and end of a line of text in the current writing mode.
-Therefore, `start` maps to `left` in English, and to `right` in Arabic script which is written right to left (RTL)`.
+Use `start` and `end` to represent the location of the start and end of a line of text in the current writing mode.
+Therefore, `start` maps to `left` in English, and to `right` in Arabic script which is written right to left (RTL).
 They're logical alignments, learn more in our [logical properties](/learn/css/logical-properties/) module.

-`center` aligns the text to the center of the block.
+Use `center` to align the text to the center of the block.

-`justify` organizes the text and changes word spacings automatically so that the text lines up with both the left and right edges of the block.
+The value of `justify` organizes the text and changes word spacings automatically so that the text lines up with both the left and right edges of the block.

 {% Codepen {